 you’re not working with in the water to prevent them from browning.

-inch pieces.
-Return cut pieces to the water until all quince and apples are
+Peel, core and cut each quince and apple section into 1/2 inch pieces.
+Return cut pieces to the water until all quince and apples are ready.

 In the meantime, combine the honey and water in a large saucepan,

 bringing it to a boil.
 Reduce heat and simmer.